FIELD SCHOOL FOUNDATION

 1. Stormwater runoff

 Heavy rains in Miami, which are common in summer, wash nutrients, debris and pollution directly into Biscayne Bay.
 Pollution in stormwater often comes from human and pet waste, lawn fertilizers and pesticides.
 Especially combined with high water temperatures, fertilizers and waste contribute to harmful or toxic algal blooms, which can deplete oxygen and lead to die-offs of fish and other marine life.
-What YOU can do:

 What WE can do: